-The above recipe asks you to rinse your pasta.
-Why is that?
-Well, generally you don’t rinse pasta because in doing so it rinses away starch.
+Cooking Lesson: Generally you don’t rinse pasta because in doing so it rinses away starch.
 However, rinsing that starch away can come in handy sometimes.
 The starch is what causes pasta to stick together and clump up.
 So, say you are serving a large spaghetti dinner and don’t want to add a bunch of olive oil to your pasta?
 Well, just rinse that starch away and your pasta won’t end up a clumpy mess.
 It changes the texture of the pasta a bit (more slippery), but it’s a handy trick.
-I have you rinse the pasta in the above recipe both to help it cool quickly and to keep it from clumping together before you combine it with the veggies.
+This recipe asks you to rinse the pasta both to help it cool quickly and to keep it from clumping together before you combine it with the veggies.
 That way you can either eat it right away, or put it in the fridge until ready to eat.